sebanc/linuxloops/Readme.md

 - A drive or partition with at least 14 GB available space.
 - For native booting of disks images: A GRUB bootloader installed (or you can use the linuxloops live image one).

+## Quick start (GUI installer)

 ### Install a linux distro to your HDD

 Linuxloops GUI installer can be run from most linux ditributions live images as long as they provide a desktop environment (according to the instructions in the next section), however the available space is often limited in live images and some distros (Bazzite, BlissOS, Brunch, ChromeOS-Flex, Fedora-Atomic, Qubes, Tails) will not be installable due to the lack of storage.
 As such, it is recommended to use the linuxloops live disk instead.

-Download the linuxloops live 7z archive in the release section of this Github repository, extract it with your archive manager and write it to a USB flashdrive using your favorite image writer (Gnome Disk Utility, KDE ISO Image Writer, Rufus, Etcher...).
+* Download the linuxloops live 7z archive in the release section of this Github repository, extract it with your archive manager and write it to a USB flashdrive using your favorite image writer (Gnome Disk Utility, KDE ISO Image Writer, Rufus, Etcher...).

-Reboot your computer and select the USB flashdrive from the UEFI boot menu.
+* Reboot your computer and select the USB flashdrive from the UEFI boot menu.

-If Secure Boot is enabled, you will see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.
+* If Secure Boot is enabled, you will see the blue shim screen, select "Enroll key from disk" -> EFI -> Debian.der, confirm and reboot your computer.

-Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and click on the "Linuxloops installer" icon on the desktop.
+* Once the live image has booted, set your keyboard layout (Preferences -> Keyboard -> Layout), connect to WiFi if needed and launch the "Linuxloops installer" from the desktop icon.

 Detailed instructions:
 [Using the Linuxloops Live image][live-image]